Scarabol/rock-raiders-web/README.md

 - Numbers above ticking dynamite are not shown correctly sometimes
 - Raider not facing walls while drilling
 - Make tooltips stay on screen and follow cursor
+- Mesh texture not shown for sleeping lava rockies

 ## Technical Debt